shabaz123/rp2040_custom_minimal/README.md

 ## Schematic

 The schematic includes the RP2040 microcontroller along with supporting circuitry.
 The USB connector is USB-C, unlike the original Micro USB.

-The GPIO connectors from the original schematic have been removed, so that the schematic is ready for custom additions.
+**NOTE**: The GPIO connectors from the original schematic have been removed, so that the schematic is ready for custom additions.

 ![Schematic](doc/rp2040-min-board-schematic.png)